 - Need a lot of patience in dealing with clients.

 - Need to set aside personal problems when talking to clients.

 - Making the business stable can take quite a while.

-Why it’s a profitable business: On average, personal trainers earn more than Php 1,000 per session.
+Why it’s a profitable business: On average, personal trainers earn more than PHP 1,000 per session.
 Training celebrities is even a more lucrative business.
-Some celebrity trainers charge around Php 5,000 to Php 10,000 in consultation fees.
+Some celebrity trainers 21 charge around PHP 5,000 to PHP 10,000 in consultation fees.

 Ideal for: Fitness enthusiasts with people skills and a passion for helping others become fit and healthy.

-- Doesn’t require a fitness background or sports science degree.
+- It doesn’t require a fitness background or sports science degree.

 - Helping clients meet their fitness goals and seeing results.